arturitu/sync/README.md

 * Start sync on computer & a mobile device > [http://localhost/sync/public/](http://localhost/sync/public/)

-(May be you need to change this line on index.html to test in your localhost between computer & mobile)
+(May be you need to change the IP on index.html to run in your localhost between computer & mobile)
 ```html
 <script src="http://192.168.1.34:3000/socket.io/socket.io.js"></script>
 ```